- What about cookies set on websites that we link to?

 It is firstly important to note that if you are based in the UK you will be subject to the requirements of PECR even if your website is hosted overseas (eg, using cloud services based in the USA).

-Although PECR does not have specific provisions regarding organisations operating outside the European Economic Area (EEA), where personal data is processed the GDPR applies.
-If your organisation is based outside Europe and you offer online services designed for the European market (eg that provide products or services to customers in Europe), you need to comply with the GDPR’s requirements in respect of the information you provide to users as well as when, and how, you obtain consent.
+Although PECR does not have specific provisions regarding organisations operating outside the European Economic Area (EEA), where personal data is processed the UK GDPR applies.
+If your organisation is based outside Europe and you offer online services designed for the European market (eg that provide products or services to customers in Europe), you need to comply with the UK GDPR’s requirements in respect of the information you provide to users as well as when, and how, you obtain consent.

 - whether the processing relates to personal data of individuals in the EEA, and